Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 \subsection{Smooth fibrations}

-We suppose that Assumptions \ref{ass:hilb} and \ref{ass:K} are both satisfied, and furthermore, we assume that the morphism is smooth.
-Then the fibers of $\pi$ are nonsingular projective surfaces with trivial canonical bundles (by Assumption \ref{ass:hilb}).
-Suppose that the Hilbert polynomial $P$ satisfies Assumption \ref{ass:hilb}.
-The moduli space $\M(X;P)$ can have several connected components:

-\begin{defn} We call a connected component $\M_{c}$ of $\M=\M(X;P)$ a \emph{type I component} if $\rho(\M_c)=C$, otherwise we call $\M_c$ a \emph{type II component}.
-If $\M_c$ is a type II component, then there exists a point $p\in C$ such that $\rho(\M_c)=p$; if the tangent sheaf of $\M_c$ is isomorphic to the tangent sheaf of $\M(\pi^{-1}(p);P)$ we call $\M_c$ an isolated type 2 component.
-In other words, an \emph{isolated type II component} is isomorphic to the moduli space of rank $r$ stable sheaves with Hilbert polynomial $P$ on one of the fibers of $\pi$.
-We usually denote a type I component by $\M_0$ and an isolated type II component by $\M_{iso}$. $\oslash$ \end{defn}
+In this section we specialize to the case where the morphism \eqref{equ:fibration} is smooth and the conditions ($\star$i)-($\star$iv) in Section \ref{sec:intro} are satisfied.
+Then the fibers of $\pi$ are nonsingular projective surfaces with trivial canonical bundles. \begin{defn} We call a connected component $\M_{c}$ of $\M$ a \emph{type I component} if $\rho(\M_c)=C$, otherwise we call $\M_c$ a \emph{type II component}.
+A type II component is called \emph{isolated} if it ismorphic to a moduli space of torsion free sheaves on a nonsingular fiber of $\pi$.
+We usually denote a type I component by $\M_0$ and an isolated type II component by $\M_{iso}$. \end{defn}

-Mukai in \cite{a113} proves that the moduli space of stable sheave on K3 or Abelian surfaces is smooth and irreducible.
-This immediately implies that \begin{lemma} If $\M_c$ is a type I or an isolated type II component of $\M(X;P)$ then $\M_c$ is smooth and irreducible. \end{lemma}
+Mukai in \cite{a113} proves that the moduli space of stable sheaves on nonsingular projective surfaces with trivial canonical bundles is nonsingular.
+This immediately implies that \begin{lemma} If $\M_c$ is a type I or an isolated type II component of $\M$ then $\M_c$ is nonsingular. \end{lemma}

-In what follows we study the restriction of the virtual cycle of $\M$ (given by Theorem \ref{thm:trunc1}) to the type I and the isolated type II components.
-We know that for any fiber $S$ of $\pi$ and any sheaf $\G$ supported on $S$, $\ext^3_S(\G,\G)=0$.
-This implies that a type I component $\M_0$ of $\M$ admits a perfect $\rho$-relative obstruction theory.
-The following theorem proven in \cite{a20,a10} gives the natural $\rho$-relative perfect obstruction theory over a type I component $\M_0$ (in the sense of \cite{a2}): \begin{thm} There is a $\rho$-relative obstruction theory over a type I component $\M_0$ given by the following morphism in the derived category:
+We know that for any fiber $S$ of $\pi$ and any coherent sheaf $\G$ supported on $S$, $\ext^3_S(\G,\G)=0$.
+This essentially implies that a type I component $\M_0$ of $\M$ admits a perfect $\rho$-relative obstruction theory (in the sense of \cite{a2}). \begin{thm} (\cite{a20,a10}) There is a $\rho$-relative obstruction theory over a type I component $\M_0$ given by the following morphism in the derived category:

 \end{thm}